cloudmesh/cloudmesh-manual/docs-source/source/accounts/oracle.md

 has been set up in the default directory `~\.ssh\id_rsa.pub`.
 This key will be used to login into the virtual machine instances created by us.

-To set the cloud to oracle, use the command:
+* To set the cloud to oracle, use the command:

     `cms set cloud=oracle`

-To create a new instance on oracle cloud, use the command:
+* To create a new instance on oracle cloud, use the command:

     `cms vm boot`

-To login into the instance, use the command:
+* To login into the instance, use the command:

     `cms vm ssh`

-To stop the instance, use the command:
+* To stop the instance, use the command:

     `cms vm stop 'VM Name'`

-To terminate the instance, use the command:
+* To terminate the instance, use the command:

     `cms vm stop 'VM Name'`

 ## Storage Service

+The first time you try to access storage services, it wil be empty and any operation to `list/get/delete` will result in an error.
+Hence, to start first `put` a new file on the cloud.
+This will result in creation of a new bucket with the name specified in `cloudmesh.yaml`.

+`create dir` command to create a directory on the cloud object storage system is not supported in Oracle.
+Only when uploading a file can a directory structure be created.
+IF all the files in the directory are deleted, the directory is deleted too.

+* To upload a new file/directory to the cloud, use the command:

+    `cms storage --storage=oracle put SOURCE DESTINATION`

+* To download a file from the cloud, use the command:

+    `cms storage --storage=oracle get SOURCE DESTINATION`

+* To list all the files from the bucket/directory, use the command:

+    `cms storage --storage=oracle list SOURCE`

+* To delete a file/directory from the cloud, use the command:

+    `cms storage --storage=oracle delete SOURCE`

+    Note that if a directory is deleted, all the files inside the directory are also deleted.

+* To search a file in a particular directory, use the command:

+    `cms storage --storage=oracle search DIRECTORY FILENAME`

 ## References